sinclairzx81/typebox/readme.md

 type T = Static<typeof T>                            // type T = string
 ```

-The `Type.Unsafe` type can be useful to express specific OpenAPI schema representations.
+This type can be useful to create various extended schematics, such as those used by OpenAPI.

 ```typescript
 import { Type, Static, TSchema } from '@sinclair/typebox'